Lillian Goldman Law Library

 The Law Library’s collections are complemented by the world-class collections housed nearby at other campus libraries, including Sterling Memorial Library and the Beinecke Rare Book and Manuscript Library, which hold more than fifteen million volumes and information in all media, ranging from ancient papyri to early printed books to electronic databases.

 The Law Library’s professional staff of librarians offer innovative services, training, and support to library users in their efforts to find information.
 In addition, professional librarians offer a wide array of legal research courses, workshops, and training programs for students, faculty, and staff throughout the year.
-The Law Library coordinates educational and enjoyable programs, such as book talks and movie nights, with faculty and students, and it offers sessions with its mascot library dog during highly stressful periods.
+The Law Library coordinates educational and enjoyable programs, such as book talks, Lattes with Librarians, and movie nights with faculty and students.